Almost anyone can qualify for the Total Visa card.

 If a cardholder wishes to add someone to their account, there is an additional $29 fee tacked on each year.

-This is one of the few credit cards that charges to add an additional user and is something borrowers should keep in mind.
+This is one of the few credit cards that charge to add an additional user and is something borrowers should keep in mind.

 Borrowers are also charged up to $38 for late payments.